linode/docs/docs/applications/development/how-to-unbundle-nginx-from-omnibus-gitlab-for-serving-multiple-websites.md

 	sudo usermod -aG gitlab-www www-data

+This is all for now, thank you for reading this guide.
 We just turned a default Omnibus GitLab server into a multi-purpose one.
-Now our Nginx web server can manage plenty of websites.
-This is all for now, thank you for reading this guide.
+Now, our custom Nginx web server can manage plenty of web apps.